jpaulm/javafbp-websockets/README.md

 This will display the message `WebSocketServer starting` on the console.

-There is a very simple client script called `chat1` in `com/jpmorrsn/fbp/websockets/script`:
+There are two simple client scripts called `chat1.html` and `chat2.html` in `com/jpmorrsn/fbp/websockets/script`, which will display the contents of any selected jar file.
+To run the test:
+- make sure server is running (`TestWebSockets`)
-- open `chat1` or `chat2` with your favorite web browser while server is running
+- open `chat1` or `chat2` with your favorite web browser
-- enter `complist` in input field (just below the output container)
+- enter `complist` in the field prefixed with `Command`
+- enter the file name of the jar file whose contents you wish to display, in the field prefixed with `Data`
 - click on `Send`.

-You should see all the entries in the JavaFBP jar file, whose location is given in the network definition.  `chat1` and `chat2` are identical scripts provided to allow concurrent testing of multiple clients.
+You should see all the entries in the selected jar file.  `chat1` and `chat2` are identical scripts provided to allow concurrent testing of multiple clients.

 If running this test under Eclipse, you can add `Java-WebSocket-1.3.0.jar` and `javafbp-3.0.2.jar` to Run/Debug Settings/Launch Configuration for `TestWebSockets`.